Heisman reunion: 5 winners suit up for Ravens-Titans matchup

 Baltimore will bring three Heisman winners (Lamar Jackson, Mark Ingram, Robert Griffin III) into Saturday night's playoff game against Tennessee, which has a pair of players (Marcus Mariota, Derrick Henry) who accepted the trophy presented annually to the most outstanding performer in college football.

-''Five?
-I didn't even think about that,'' said Ravens quarterback Lamar Jackson, who won the 2016 Heisman with Louisville. ''It's going to be incredible.''
+“Five?
+I didn't even think about that," said Jackson, who won the 2016 Heisman with Louisville.
+“It's going to be incredible."

 For all he accomplished at Louisville during that amazing season three years ago, Jackson would gladly trade his statue for the opportunity to hoist the trophy in Miami on Feb.
 2.